Brussels sprout: Production

-United States

 It is unclear when Brussels sprouts were introduced to the United States, but French settlers in Louisiana are known to have grown them.
 The first commercial plantings began in the Louisiana delta in 1925, and much of these plantings would move to the Californian Central Coast by 1939.
-Currently, several thousand acres are planted in coastal areas of San Mateo, Santa Cruz, and Monterey counties of California, which offer an ideal combination of coastal fog and cool temperatures year-round.
+Currently [when?], several thousand acres are planted in coastal areas of San Mateo, Santa Cruz, and Monterey counties of California, which offer an ideal combination of coastal fog and cool temperatures year-round.
 The harvest season lasts from June through January.

 Most U.S. production is in California, with a smaller percentage of the crop grown in Skagit Valley, Washington, where cool springs, mild summers, and rich soil abounds, and to a lesser degree on Long Island, New York.
 Total US production is around 32,000 tons, with a value of $27 million.

 About 80 to 85% of U.S. production is for the frozen food market, with the remainder for fresh consumption.
 Once harvested, sprouts last 3–5 weeks under ideal near-freezing conditions before wilting and discoloring, and about half as long at refrigerator temperature.
 North American varieties are generally 2.5-5 cm in diameter.

 Uses

 Nutrition

-Raw Brussels sprouts are 86% water, 9% carbohydrates, 3% protein, and negligible fat.
-In a 100 gram reference amount, they supply high levels (20% or more of the Daily Value, DV) of vitamin C (102% DV) and vitamin K (169% DV), with more moderate amounts of B vitamins, such as vitamin B_{6}, as well as folate; essential minerals and dietary fiber exist in moderate to low amounts (table).
+Raw Brussels sprouts are 86% water, 9% carbohydrates, 3% protein, and negligible fat (table).
+In a reference amount of 100 g, they supply high levels (20% or more of the Daily Value, DV) of vitamin C (94% DV) and vitamin K (148% DV), with more moderate amounts of B vitamins; dietary minerals and fiber exist in moderate to low amounts (table).